ananda17gb/anandas-blog/README.md

 # My Blog Project

 My first blog project using React through Vite and Firebase (Firestore Database and Firebase storage).
-You can access it through this [link](https://anandaawblog.vercel.app).
+You can access the website through this [link](https://anandaawblog.vercel.app).

 ## Installation